Sophack/employeeTracker/README.md

 ![first page of node app.js](/assets/defaultView.png)

+***Similarly, the user is able to perform the other functions: add a department/role/employee, delete a department/role/employee & update an employee role. ***

 ## **Contributors**
 To contribute to Employee Tracker, clone this repo locally and commit your code on a separate branch.